-A support scheme has been launched to help businesses meet the new requirements for moving animals, plants and associated products from Great Britain to Northern Ireland after the EU transition period ends.
+Read more about the support scheme launched to help businesses meet the requirements for moving animals, plants and associated products from Great Britain to Northern Ireland following the EU transition period.